Livox-SDK/Special-Firmwares-for-Livox-LiDARs/README.md

 # How to Update Firmware

+The normal firmware can be downloaded from Livox Viewer and special firmware can be downloaded from GitHub: <https://github.com/Livox-SDK/Special-Firmwares-for-Livox-LiDARs>.
+Both normal and special firmware can be updated by Livox Viewer as following steps.
 1. Click ‘Open Device Manager’, a page will appear displaying all detected Livox LiDAR sensors.
 Connect the device you want to upgrade.